Waghmaredatta713/90DaysOfDevOps/2026/day-15/day-15-networking-concepts.md

 ## Task 4: Ports – The Doors to Services

 ### 1. What is a port?
 Why do we need them?
-- **Port**: Virtual endpoint to direct data to the correct application.
-- Multiple services can run on a single device; ports help route data correctly.
+- Logical communication endpoint
+- Allows multiple services on one system
+- Works with IP + protocol to route traffic
-- Examples: HTTP → 80, SSH → 22, MySQL → 3306.
+- Examples: HTTP → 80, SSH → 22, MySQL → 3306

 ### 2. Common Ports